DalavanCloud/MCW-SQL-Server-hybrid-cloud/Whiteboard design session/WDS trainer guide - SQL Server hybrid cloud.md

 ## Abstract and learning objectives

-In this workshop, attendees will work with a media publishing company to design a hybrid cloud disaster recovery solution.
-Attendees will design the solution to handle large spikes in load and harden the security to include encryption of PCI data.
-Additionally, attendees will implement an archival strategy to keep databases sizes in check.
+In this whiteboard design session, you will look at how to design an application for hybrid deployment between on-premises and Microsoft Azure.
+You will consider how the web tier must be made available in the event of an outage as well as how to configure SQL Server Always-on Availability Groups to deploy and failover between both locations.

-Attendees will be better able to design a hybrid disaster recovery solution between an on-premises VMWare environment and Azure.
-In addition,

--   Design a SQL Server scale-out solution

--   Protect database backups from local failures

--   Archive cold data from an on-premises SQL Server

--   Perform end-to-end encryption on sensitive application data
+At the end of this whiteboard design session, you will be better able to design a hybrid disaster recovery solution between an on-premises VMWare environment and Azure.
+In addition, you will design a SQL Server scale-out solution, protect database backups from local failures, archive cold data from an on-premises SQL Server, and perform end-to-end encryption on sensitive application data.

 ## Step 1: Review the customer case study